On Purpose London April 2016 Fellow, now Managing Director at Hubbub Enterprise

 Things I took for granted, such as a working knowledge of digital marketing techniques, are rare and prized in many other sectors.
 I suspect that’s true for a lot of people: it can be easier to think about the obstacles to a career change than the reasons you might be valued.

-And through the On Purpose programme I’ve learned enormous amounts about social finance, impact measurement, public sector reform, and much, much more!
+And through On Purpose I’ve learned enormous amounts about social finance, impact measurement, public sector reform, and much, much more!

 What would you advise others to do in the same situation?